 These can be with the NHS, other companies, non-profit organisations and the academic world.
 In fact, it’s a key element in our business strategy, which helps us develop innovative new medicines and vaccines but also helps improve access to treatments and patient care

 We are actively involved in a wide number of joint working projects with the NHS throughout the UK.
-By working together we aim to improve the management of different conditions, introduce greater efficiency and to achieve our mission to help people to do more, feel better, live longer.
+By working together we aim to improve the management of different conditions, introduce greater efficiency introduce greater efficiency and to achieve our ambition to unite science, technology and talent to get ahead of disease together.

 The projects outlined below were undertaken over the last five years and, over this period, codes, regulations and laws governing the areas covered by the studies may have changed.
 When reading the documents please be assured that all projects followed the particular standards in force at the time even though these may have subsequently changed.

 All of the featured case studies are intended to give an overview of the individual project including its background, the potential benefits for the patient, the NHS, GSK and any other stakeholders.